theselftaughtdev42/my-corner-of-the-internet/docs/pathway.md

 - [ ] The Mythical Man-Month: Essays on Software Engineering --8<-- "includes/icons/icon-book.md"

+- [ ] How to Improve your Maths Skills
+--8<-- "includes/icons/icon-book.md"

 ## Stage 1: Primarily Applied Skills
 ### Introduction to Computing